andepraveenofficial/nodejs-testing-tutorial/01-jest/00-material/README.md

 <summary>Introduction</summary>

 ## Introduction
-* Software testing is the process of finding errors in a software product before it is launched.
+- Software testing is the process of identifying bugs in a software product.
+- It helps find and fix issues before the product is launched.

 ### Types of Testing
 1. Manual Testing
-2. Automatic Testing
+1. Automatic Testing

 ### Testing by Developers
 1. Unit Testing : Testing individual units or components.